ICIP 2022 Challenge on Parasitic Egg Detection and Classification in Microscopic Images: Dataset, Methods and Results: Results

 \subsection{Result comparison}

 There were 82 teams registered but only 30 teams submitted their results.
-Fig. \ref{fig:F1vsIoU} shows the mIoU vs. F1-score and the mAP vs. F1-score of each team.
-The winner achieved a mIoU of 0.942 and F1-score of 0.995 on the hidden data.
-The two runner-ups achieved close performance, where the mIoUs are 0.932 and 0.930, and F1-score are 0.989 and 0.987, respectively.
+Fig. \ref{fig:F1vsIoU} show the mIoU vs. F1-score and the mAP vs. F1-score of each team.
+The winner, NEGU, achieved a mIoU of 0.942 and F1-score of 0.995 on the hidden data.
+The two runner-ups, ZUSTF4 and BAD crew, achieved close performance, where the mIoUs are 0.932 and 0.930, and F1-score are 0.989 and 0.987, respectively.
 The mAPs of these top three are 0.925, 0.905 and 0.896.
-However, the performances of individual class detection are quite different, particularly on the Capillaria philippinensis eggs, where the first and the second teams achieve a mIoU of 0.86 and 0.69, respectively.
-Fig. \ref{fig:F1vsIoU} bottom reveals that some teams achieve better mAPs but worse F1-scores than other teams.
+However, the performances of individual class detection are quite different, particularly on the Capillaria philippinensis eggs, where NEGU and ZUSTF4 teams achieve a mIoU of 0.86 and 0.69, respectively.
+Fig. \ref{fig:F1vsIoU} bottom reveals that some teams achieve better mAPs but worse F1-scores than other teams, such as Orion and The Gang.
 This is because they achieve high precision and low recall, implying high fault negatives (miss detection).
 Testing with the hidden data, the average performances of the top teams in term of mIoU, F1-score and mAP dropped by 0.82\%, 0.02\% and 1.88\%, respectively, compared to testing with the disclosed test data.

 Table \ref{tab:results} shows the average performance of the top-five methods on detecting each type of parasitic eggs.
 The Capillaria philippinensis egg is the most difficult to detect -- lowest values of mIoU and F1-score.
 The detected boxes are usually larger than the actual ground truth.
 The large eggs, i.e. Ascaris lumbricoides and Hymenolepis nana, are missed easier than other types (high false negative rate (FNR or miss rate)).
 This occurs when the high level of blur deteriorates detail and texture inside the eggs, leading to misclassification between them.
 The Taenia spp. eggs are the easiest to detect, even though their size is not large.
 This is because their shape and texture are different from debris in the background.